 01

 Start with this video's job: James walks through what a Codex skill actually is — a reusable instruction playbook that tells Codex how to do a repeated task rather than a tool that does it — and demos six core skills plus a bonus (Remotion, Deploy to Vercel, React best practices, Supabase/Postgres, Playwright Q&A, requesting code review, and 'grill with docs') on a real customer-feedback-tracker app.
 It matters because packaging repeated prompts into skills makes Codex run the same workflow the same way every time and catches regressions, stale APIs, and broken launches.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Out of all my Codex workflows, there is one feature I use more than anything else, skills.
 I use skills to save the workflows I repeat all the time, like planning bills, checking front-end changes, deploying apps, reviewing...”

 02